able-app/docs/controls/Θ collections/view/gridview.md

-# GridView
+# CardView

-Component: A collections of rows of Graphics (Images) that are vertically stacked in a Scrollview.
+Component: A collections of Bars (rows) of CardItems that are vertically stacked in a Scrollview.

+### Functionality

+The CardItems within the grid dynamically changes based on the width of a portrait format screen.
+The Caption area contents expand to fill, but the Graphic (Image) dynamically changes it's size in relation to its ratio 1:1 16:9 etc. based on the devices screen width.

 ### Content

-Single - Only a single graphic per vertical view, in other words, a full width image,  in a portrait view on the device, with padding of course.
+Single - Only a single CardItem per vertical view, in other words, a full width CardItem,  in portrait format on the device, with padding of course.

-Double - Two graphics positioned side-by-side in a portrait view on the device.
+Double - Two CardItems positioned side-by-side in a portrait format on the device.

-Triple - Three graphics positioned side-by-side in a portrait view on the device.
+Triple - Three CardItems positioned side-by-side in a portrait format on the device.

 ### Header

 The view either has a header or not within the scrollable view.
 Note this is different from a header that is outside of the scrollable area.

-### Gutter

-The view either carries a gutter on the sides of the content or it doesn't.
-Default to doesn't.

-### Style

-The background of the view can be lite or dark depending on the use case.
-Most often when browsing photos on your device you're displaying these in the dark style, but if your looking at say, Instagram photos in a collection, those would be displayed in a lite style.